Josh Turner: 2012–2017: Punching Bag and Deep South

 Turner's fifth studio album, Punching Bag, was released via MCA Nashville on June 12, 2012, and preceded by the single "Time Is Love".
 The song, written by Tom Shapiro, Tony Martin, and Mark Nesler, was released digitally on December 20, 2011, and went for radio adds on January 9.
 The song reached No. 2 but finished the year as the No. 1 country song of 2012 according to Billboard.
 The album's second single "Find Me a Baby", was released to country radio on October 15, 2012, but it failed to make top 40 on the country charts.

 Also in 2012, Turner released Live Across America with twelve of his songs recorded in concert in different cities.
 This album was distributed through Cracker Barrel.
-Turner said, "Those are the most magical performances of each song."
+"Those are the most magical performances of each song," Turner said.

 The lead single from Turner's upcoming sixth studio album, "Lay Low", was released to country radio on September 1, 2014.
-It reached a peak of No. 25 on Country Airplay, at which it remained stalled at for several weeks.
-The single did not perform as expected on the charts, so Turner's label decided to delay the release of the album and next single.
+It reached a peak of No. 25 on Country Airplay, at which it remained stalled for several weeks.
+The single did not perform as expected on the charts, so Turner's label decided to delay the release of the album and its next single.
 The second single, "Hometown Girl", was released to radio on May 31, 2016.

-At Turner's show in Reading, PA on November 5, 2016, he announced that his new album would be released sometime in March 2017.
+At Turner's show in Reading, Pennsylvania, on November 5, 2016, he announced that his new album would be released sometime in March 2017.